Skip to main content

 Dir.
 George Clarke

 A maintenance man is called on to ensure an old derelict house – formerly a psychiatric hospital, no less - is securely boarded up after a reported break-in.
 On what is supposed to be his last day on the job, he experiences increasingly chilling occurrences.
-Initially believing that wayward kids are playing a prank on him, it soon becomes evident that something much more sinister is afoot…
+Initially believing that wayward youngsters are playing a prank on him, it soon becomes evident that something much more sinister is afoot…

 A much more atmospheric and creepy affair, his latest film is based on unsettling ‘true-life’ events from the history of his moody location: the reputedly haunted Cairndhu House, County Antrim.
 While writing the story Clarke visited the house with various mediums and members of the Paranormal Ulster investigative team to try and tease out untold stories from the place.
 Incorporating their findings into his script, Clarke wanted to recreate events that had taken place in the house.
-Whether or not you believe in the paranormal, there’s no denying that The Last Light still unravels as a moody, often effective and old fashioned haunted house yarn.
-Like all good haunted house movies will testify – the location is key and essentially a character in itself.
+Whether or not you believe in the paranormal, there’s no denying that The Last Light still unravels as a moody haunted house yarn.
+Like all good haunted house movies – the location is key and essentially a character in itself.
 Cairndhu House is rich with faded grandeur and creepy melancholy and is clearly a character Clarke cares deeply for.
 As locations in low budget horror flicks go – this one is truly convincing – and, if it’s sinister history to be believed – the real deal.

 Inside the house events turn claustrophobic very quickly.
-Clarke utilises the early scenes to create a sense of unease and dread as Rob (Robert Render) explores the formidably dark confines of the house.
+Clarke utilises the early scenes to create a sense of unease as Rob (Robert Render) explores the formidably dark confines of the house.
 The slow-burn approach is enhanced by odd and creepy sound effects and subtle glimpses (to begin with anyway) of ‘things’ skulking in the shadows and really toys with our fear of the dark.
 As atmospheric as it is, the plotting in the first act struggles to muster much momentum (it is essentially just Rob’s exploration of the house), and at times it is perhaps too dark and difficult to see what is happening onscreen.
-However the pace picks up when Rob’s wife Jo (Jo Lamont-Crawford) and her sister (Vivian Jamison) begin to worry about him and make their way to the house to find him.
+However the pace picks up when Rob’s wife Jo (Jo Lamont-Crawford, who picked up Best Supporting Actress at this year’s Yellow Fever Film Festival in Belfast) and her sister Viv (Vivian Jamison) begin to worry about him and make their way to the house to find him.

-Sturdy performances bolster the story in grounded realism.
-Rob’s wife (Lamont-Crawford, who picked up Best Supporting Actress at this year’s Yellow Fever Film Festival in Belfast) is convincingly sceptical but still reacts with practical hesitancy when she reaches the house.
-The kooky harbinger-of-doom sister is played with aplomb by Jamison, and as maintenance man Rob, Robert Render essentially carries the film.
-We see everything through his eyes and Render convinces as the initially happy go-lucky worker going about his daily routine and the eventually ground down, nervous wreck he becomes in the house.
+Jo is convincingly sceptical but still reacts with practical hesitancy when she reaches the house.
+The kooky harbinger-of-doom Viv provides some comedy relief, and as maintenance man Rob, Robert Render carries the film.
+We see everything through his eyes and Render convinces as the initially happy go-lucky worker going about his daily routine and the eventual nervous wreck he becomes in the house.

 The Last Light is definitely one to watch alone in the dark on a stormy night.